yodrew/darkroomretreat/manuscript/water.md

 - dump solids in a covered compost pile bin
 - dust it with dirt and cover with a 30--50- layer of carbonaceous material like leaves, straw, or sawdust
 - also put food scraps in pile
-- once full, seal it off for a year and start a second pile
+- once full, seal it off for a year till the black gold is ready
+- start a second pile

 It's that simple.
 I wrote more about [____composting toilets____](https://hygienicdarkretreat.com/blog/2024/02/compost-toilet) and bins to allay concerns and provide more details.

+Compost toilets are the future.
+Don't be the last to know.

 ### paper upgrade {#paper-upgrade}